Yes No Share to Facebook

 The law applicable to snowmobiles is somewhat different than the law applicable to automobiles.
 Accordingly, defending against snowmobile charges requires a strong understanding of the nuanced differences between the two sets of laws.

-The laws that are applicable to driving an automobile may also apply to driving a snowmobile; however, many laws also differ with unique nuances that make for some differences in the legal strategies that are available when defending snowmobile charges versus defending automobile traffic tickets.
+Many of the laws that apply to driving an automobile also apply to the ownership, use, and operation, of a snowmobile; however, there are often nuances within the applicable laws that make the approach to fighting snowmobile charges different than fighting common automobile charges as traffic tickets.
 Understanding the unique differences between a charge involving the operation of a snowmobile versus a charge involving the operation of an automobile is critical.
 An experienced legal professional can help to identify the unique differences, and thus the defence strategy nuances, that differ from a charge involving the operation of a snowmobile versus a charge involving the operation of an automobile.

 The Law